alecxander567/Customer-UI-SIA/README.md

 ## Features

-- View a list of customers
+- View all products available
-- Add new customers
+- Buy items using a online test payment
-- Edit existing customer details
+- Edit existing orders
+- Cancellation of orders
-- Delete customers
+- Orders status
+- Adding to cart
+- Analysis for top selling items

 ## Getting Started